Tuesday, 26 March 2013

 The Park

-This former farmhouse lies in the Park, surrounded by tall, thick hedge of privet.
+This former farmhouse lies in the midst of the park, surrounded by tall, thick hedge of privet.
 It is built of the local limestone and has a heavy roof of limestone slates known as 'Collyweston slate'.
 Perfection

 A Textile Design